wendy7756/vibe-coding-guide/README_EN.md

 </div>

-As a product manager with zero coding background, I successfully developed **6 iOS apps** and got them live on the App Store in the past three months with the help of ChatGPT and Cursor, and also launched **2 complete website projects**.
+With zero coding background, I successfully developed **6 iOS apps** and got them live on the App Store in the past three months with the help of ChatGPT and Cursor, and also launched **2 complete website projects**.
 Both website codes are open sourced: Global Travel Guide platform [Global Travel Guide](https://github.com/wendy7756/globaltravelguide), and target audience analysis tool [FollowNet](https://github.com/wendy7756/FollowNet).

 I still don't understand programming today, but AI wrote all the code for me.
 With AI, anyone can become an independent developer.
 Having personally experienced the power of AI programming, I created this open source project **Vibe Coding Guide** to help everyone with ideas create their own products using AI, ensuring technology is no longer a barrier to realizing creativity.